kabartolo/gatsby-theme-chicago-docs-core/README.md

 ```

-If you omit the `items` list, all posts from the directory will be added automatically.

 ## Theme Options

 Several options are available to customize your site's directory structure and how the site behaves.
 See <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/site-options/#theme-options">Configuration: Theme Options</a> for more details.
-Note that there are more options for `@kabartolo/gatsby-theme-chicago-docs`.
+Note that `@kabartolo/gatsby-theme-chicago-docs` defines more options than the core theme.
+The core theme uses the options listed below.

 ### Options

 This table gives the name of each theme option, its type, whether it is optional or required, the default value, and a description.

-For each doc, its corresponding breadcrumb links, sidebar menu, and post-navigation links (to previous and next docs) are stored in the `pageContext` prop.
+These options (except `sidebarMenus`) can be fetched using the <a href="https://kabartolo.github.io/chicago-docs-demo/docs/components-and-hooks/#hooks">`useThemeOptions` hook</a>.

 | Name | Type | Info | Default | Description |
 | --- | --- | --- | --- | --- |